Sea state : interpret wave patterns

 Wave trains

-The state of the sea is often formed by the superposition of several wave systems.
+The state of the sea is often made up of the superposition of several wave systems..
 Groups are formed by the combination of wave trains of the same height and direction, but having slightly different periods.
-The waves will thus move in groups whose speed in deep water will be about half the speed of each isolated wave..
-The speed of the group is therefore calculated V = C/2, soit V = 1.5T / 2 = 0,75T.
-Example : the speed of a group of waves whose period is 8 seconds will be 1.5×8/2 = 6m / s (12 knots).
-We therefore cyclically observe groups of steeper waves, the heights being added, and much lower wave intervals.
+The waves will thus move in groups whose speed in deep water will be approximately half the speed of each isolated wave..
+The speed of the group is therefore calculated V = C/2, i.e. V = 1.5T/2 = 0,75T.
+Example : the speed of a group of waves whose period is 8 seconds will be 1.5×8/2 = 6m/s (12 knots).
+We therefore observe cyclically groups of steeper waves, the heights being added, and significantly lower wave intervals.

 Les groupes de vagues se forment par le décalage des périodes qui crée des juxtapositions cycliques

-The groups of waves are formed by the shift of the periods which creates cyclical juxtapositions (²)
+Wave groups are formed by the shift of periods which creates cyclical juxtapositions (²)

 The surge